wp-plugins/woocommerce-compare-list/readme.txt

 **http://{yourdomain.name}/{compare-page-slug}/{endpoint-slug}/{product_id}-{product_id}-{product_id}-{etc}/**

 This approach allows users to share their compare lists between their friends to help them choose a product.

+### Use shortcode ###

+You can use **[products-compare ids="..." atts="..."]** shortcode to embed compare table into your posts or pages.
+It will give you ability to write neat product review stories where you can compare different products.

+Use **ids** attribute to enter comma/space separated list of products id, which should be displayed in the compare table.
+The **atts** attribute allows you to filter attributes list which should be displayed in the table.
+Enter comma separated list of attribute slugs which you can find at product attributes page.

 ### Configuration ###